POAs and SMSFs

 Barry [2024] FCA 13 – everyone in the SMSF went bankrupt at the same time

-Barry [2024] FCA 13 underscores the importance of getting Legal Consolidated POAs well before disqualification looms.
+Barry [2024] FCA 13 emphasises the importance of obtaining Legal Consolidated POAs well in advance of disqualification.
 It is a cautionary tale, urging us to familiarise ourselves with the disqualification rules to avoid expensive litigation.

 Facts of Barry [2024] FCA 13